getAddress/find/README.md

               id:'getaddress_button',  /* The id of the botton' */
               class:'',  /* The class of the botton' */ label:'Search',  /* The label of the botton' */
-              disabled_message:'disabled message'  /* The disabled message of the botton' */ },
+              disabled_message:'disabled message',  /* The disabled message of the botton' */
+              clear_on_submit: true  /* Clear output fields on submit ' */
+          },
           dropdown:{
               id:'getaddress_dropdown',  /* The id of the dropdown' */